iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     Setting SERIAL2_PROTOCOL to ESC Telemetry

 The SERIAL2_BAUD parameter should also be set to match the baudrate of the Vertiq module.
-By default Vertiq modules use a baudrate of 115200, so set SERIAL2_BAUD to 115 as shown below.
+By default, Vertiq modules use a baudrate of 115200, so set SERIAL2_BAUD to 115 as shown below.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/mp_serial_2_baud.png